Bishop's Stortford: Castle mound

+Corn Exchange

+Bishop's Stortford Corn Exchange is a Greek Revival style building completed in 1828.
+The use of the building as a corn exchange declined significantly in the wake of the Great Depression of British Agriculture in the late 19th century.
+It initially became a meeting venue, and is currently used by commercial and leisure businesses.

 All Saints' Church

 In 1935 All Saints' Church, Hockerill was destroyed by fire, and in 1937 a new church, to a spacious, light, and airy design by the architect Stephen Dykes Bower, was erected in its place.
 This is a Grade II listed building and the tower dominates the eastern skyline of the town.
 The church contains a notable rose window designed by Hugh Ray Easton and a two-manual Henry Willis II organ.
 Concerts are also held there.